 Visa information

 The MSt Healthcare Data Science is a part-time Master's course designed to fit with the demands of full-time employment.
-The course is delivered through a combination of face-to-face sessions requiring attendance in Cambridge (blended with remote learning where suitable), plus self-directed learning supported through a virtual learning environment [VLE].
+The course is delivered through a combination of in-person sessions requiring attendance in Cambridge (blended with remote learning where suitable), plus self-directed learning supported through a Virtual Learning Environment (VLE).

 Teaching